We Take Your Divorce Seriously.

 - Attorney’s fees (one spouse can pay for the other’s)

 - Whether or not alimony would be appropriate

 With highly experienced divorce lawyers on the team, Robert Sparks Attorneys is here to provide vital and necessary information that you can use and apply to make your divorce less stressful and complicated.
 Knowledge is very important, and it is paramount that you educate yourself so that you can make informed decisions and take action when necessary.

-Can I Get a Second Opinon On a Current Divorce?
+Can I Get a Second Opinion On a Current Divorce?

-Our firm is always happy to provide second opinions to individuals who may already have retained a divorce lawyer, but are unsure if they are getting the best deal.
+Our divorce lawyers are always happy to provide second opinions to individuals who may already have retained a divorce lawyer, but are unsure if they are getting the best deal.
 It is in your best interests to ensure that every aspect of your divorce is handled appropriately.

 Our team at Robert Sparks Attorneys can give you a second opinion consultation if you have any type of question or concern about your divorce, including if:

-- Your son or daughter is the one filing divorce
+- Your son or daughter is the one filing for divorce.

 When you meet with one of the divorce lawyers at Robert Sparks Attorneys, you will be able to make sure that the process is going smoothly and as it should be.
 The Florida legal system can be difficult to navigate; let our experience work for you when you need it most.